-2The 100 year period relates to the period in which the potential environmental impacts are modeled.
+9The 100-year period relates to the period in which the potential environmental impacts are modeled.
 This is different from the time period of the functional unit.
-The two periods are related as follows: all potential environmental impacts that are created in the period of the functional unit are modeled through life cycle impact assessment using a 100 year time horizon to understand the impacts that take place.
+The two periods are related as follows: all potential environmental impacts that are created in the period of the functional unit are modeled through life cycle impact assessment using a 100-year time horizon to understand the impacts that take place.

-- When applicable, a list of substances and flows provided by the manufacturer from the foreground system which are not characterized by any of the chosen LCIA methods in this framework - A comprehensive list of the substances in the LCI with names and quantities exported from the model in the LCA program without any cut-off3
+- A comprehensive list of the substances in the LCI with names and quantities exported from the model in the LCA program without any cut-off10